Introduction to Peridot, Sardonyx, and Spinel

 Physical Properties | Peridot: 6.5-7 on Mohs scale; Sardonyx: 6-7 on Mohs scale; Spinel: 8 on Mohs scale |

-Use in Jewelry | Peridot: Various styles, vibrant green color; Sardonyx: Cameos, brooches; Spinel: All types, including daily wear rings |
+Use in Jewelry | Peridot: Various styles, vibrant green color; Sardonyx: Cameos, brooches; Spinel: All types including daily wear rings |

-Care and Maintenance | Avoid high temperatures and harsh chemicals, clean with warm soapy water and a soft brush |
+Care and Maintenance | Avoid high temperatures and harsh chemicals, clean with warm soapy water and soft brush |

 Psychological and Emotional Significance | Peridot: Healing, light; Sardonyx: Courage, happiness; Spinel: Hope, revitalization |